happyhorseskull/you-can-datamosh-on-windows/README.md

 #

-Editing the Python file is easy with a simple code editor like Notepad++ https://notepad-plus-plus.org/
+Editing Python files is easy with a simple code editor like Notepad++ https://notepad-plus-plus.org/

 If your code editing session gets wild and you're not sure how to fix `do_the_mosh_win.py` you can always re-download the code from here.